Log-in/Sign-up

 For high school students considering careers in STEM, learning computer science is essential.
 And AP® Computer Science A is equivalent to an introductory, college-level computer science course.
 Even if you are not seeking a STEM degree, computer science is still an enjoyable subject for students who like math, creative problem-solving, and/or logic.
 Additionally, successful completion of a rigorous AP® class in high school has been shown to correlate with college success!

-This course teaches students Java and prepares them for the AP® CSA exam (read The College Board's brief overview here).
+This course teaches students Java and prepares them for the AP® CSA exam (read The College Board's revised course framework here).
 The class emphasizes object-oriented programming methodology with a concentration on problem solving and algorithm development.
 This is a hands-on, project-based course.
 Students will learn to code by reading our textbook; watching videos; working with TAs and each other; and (most importantly) designing, coding, documenting, and testing Java programs.
 There will also be opportunities for students to exercise their creativity by crafting their own custom Java classes and making tutorial videos to cement their understanding of key concepts.

-This course also features TA-hosted office hours and a TA-run Discord Channel where students can build connections, get help with homework, brainstorm project ideas, study for tests, and more!
+• The TA-run Discord Channel is another optional way for students to build connections, get help with homework, brainstorm project ideas, study for tests, and more!

 Student Samples